varunsesh/ubuntu-cuda-docker-project/README.md

 ```

 ## Using the docker file
-1. Once docker is successfully installed first build the docker image.
+1. Once docker is successfully installed, build the docker image.
 ```
     $ ./build-docker-image.bash
 ```